LNCE21/travelAgency/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line follow the instructions bellow:
+If you aren't sure if you have what you need you can write on the terminal "npm -v" and it's going to tell you which version of NPM you have.
+Next, from your command line:

 ```bash
 # Clone this repository